master-hax/aosp-system-core/init/README.md

   seclabel or computed based on the service executable file security context.
   For native executables see libcutils android\_get\_control\_socket().

+`stdio_to_kmsg`
+> Redirect stdout and stderr to /dev/kmsg.
+This is useful for services that do not use native Android logging during early boot and whose logs messages we want to capture.

 `timeout_period <seconds>`
 > Provide a timeout after which point the service will be killed.
 The oneshot keyword is respected here, so oneshot services do not automatically restart, however all other services will.